Julia Naftulin, EveryBody owner

 Kalila Kingsford Smith was introduced to Pilates in 2014 in order to address lower back pain and increase core strength as a means of supporting her local dance career as an independent choreographer.
 She completed the Drexel Pilates Training Program under the direction of Jennifer Morley in 2018.
 She works to create an encouraging learning environment where clients feel seen and supported.
 She offers anatomically informed feedback to help clients access an integrated and supported core.
 Kalila received her MA in Dance from Temple University, her BFA in Dance and her BA in Anthropology from the University of Michigan.

-Megan Quinn: Pilates Mat w/ Small Props & Springboard
+Megan Quinn: Reformer Flow & Springboard

 Megan is a somatic, embodiment, creativity and leadership coach.
 Megan’s experience includes ongoing studies in somatics, performing and reflective art, leadership, systems thinking, circle processes, depth psychology, neuroscience and biomechanics.
 She is a certified Pilates Instructor and Franklin Method Educator.
 She holds an undergraduate degree in dance and a graduate degree in Transformative Leadership.